-Due to the crowdsourcing setting, user studies were split into several smaller crowdsourcing tasks, as the task duration of crowdsourced QoE evaluation should be in the order of minutes [18].
+Due to the crowdsourcing setting, user studies were split into several smaller crowdsourcing tasks, as the task duration of crowdsourced QoE evaluation should be in the order of minutes [17].
 Therefore, the influence factor analysis and the result presentation is decoupled from the crowdsourced user studies.
-[17] provides detailed information on all crowdsourcing campaigns and the test video sequences.
+Detailed information on all crowdsourcing campaigns and the test video sequences can be found in the appendix.
 A summary of the crowdsourcing experiments is given in Table 1.